Universal-Basic-Compute/serenissima/docs/architecture/building-system.md

                     └───────────────┘    └────────────────┘
 ```

-1. User selects a building in the BuildingMenu
+1. Citizen selects a building in the BuildingMenu
 2. Selection is stored in BuildingStore
 3. BuildingService prepares the building data
 4. PlaceableBuilding component shows placement preview
-5. User places the building, triggering a placement event
+5. Citizen places the building, triggering a placement event
 6. Event bus notifies BuildingRenderer
 7. BuildingRenderer adds the building to the Three.js scene